What are resistance bands?

 As little as 10 minutes twice per week of resistance band exercises can slow down age-related functional decline and make a huge difference to how you feel.

 Living Well for Longer resistance band exercises aim to encourage over 50s in Worcestershire to stay active and well.

-Reduced risk of cognitive impairement and reduced risk of developing dementia
+- healthy mind: reduced risk of cognitive impairment and reduced risk of developing dementia

 The NHS recommend you do two strength and balance activities a week.
 Carrying out these exercises can count towards that target.
 Also, aim to do ‘moderate intensity physical activity’ every week.

 This means activity that makes you a little hotter and slightly out of breath.
 150 minutes is the goal but remember, anything you can do will make a difference!